Ruggero Pasquarelli

-Ruggero Pasquarelli (born 10 September 1993), known professionally as by the stage name Ruggero (stylised in all caps), is an Italian singer and actor.
-In 2010, he took part in the fourth series of the Italian talent show X Factor.
-He is also known for his performance as Federico in the Argentine telenovela Violetta (2012–2015) and as Matteo Balsano in Soy Luna (2016–2018).
+Ruggero Pasquarelli (born 10 September 1993), known professionally by the mononym Ruggero (stylised in all caps), is an Italian singer and actor.
+In 2010, he took part in the fourth series of the Italian talent show X Factor, and is also known for his performance as Federico in the Argentine telenovela Violetta (2012–2015) and as Matteo Balsano in Soy Luna (2016–2018).

 Biography

 Early life

 Ruggero Pasquarelli was born in his house, Abruzzo, on 10 September 1993, to Bruno and Antonella Pasquarelli, and he grew up in Città Sant'Angelo, a town in the province of Pescara.

 As a child, he took guitar and acting lessons.
 In 2008, Pasquarelli started taking singing lessons, and since 2009 he also studied piano.
 He has a brother named Leonardo Pasquarelli.
 In high school, Pasquarelli studied at the pedagogical liceo, and specialized in Arts and Entertainment.
 While he was a high school student, he also became a singer of the local rock band 65013.